-- (1) Upon reasonable cause that a violation of the Code has occurred, the Tribal Commission or its designee may either undertake an investigation of the Licensee, or serve upon such Licensee an order to show cause why the Licensee's License should not be revoked, or why the Licensee should not be enjoined from conducting Gaming. - (2) Additionally, if the NIGC notifies the Tribe that it has received reliable information indicating that a key employee or primary management official is not eligible for employment under 25 C.F.R. §558.2, the Tribal Commission or its designee shall suspend such license and notify the licensee in writing that his/her license has been suspended and may be revoked. - (3) Such notice shall state the reason for the suspension and/or order, and the time and place for the hearing before the Tribal Commission pursuant to Section 4.23 herein. - (4) The Licensee shall have an opportunity to present testimony and crossexamine opposing witnesses, and to present any other evidence as to why a revocation order or injunction should not be issued. - (5) The hearing shall be set for not less than two (2) days or more than five (5) days from the date of the notice.
-The hearing shall be governed in all respects in accordance with Tribal law and Tribal Commission regulations.
-Any suspension decision of the Tribal Commission after hearing shall be reviewable in the Gaming Disputes Court pursuant to the requirements of Section 4.23 and 4.24.
-The Tribe shall notify NIGC of its decision. - 5.11 Enterprise License The Gaming Enterprise authorized by the Compact and this Code shall be licensed by the Tribal Commission.
-The Tribal Commission shall automatically issue a License if the following threshold criteria are met: - 5.11.1 The Gaming is located on lands taken into trust after October 17, 1988, as a settlement of a claim. - 5.11.2 The Gaming is authorized pursuant to this Code, the Compact and the IGRA. - 5.11.3 The Gaming is authorized by a Tribal Council resolution. - 5.11.4 The Tribe has the sole proprietary interest and the Management Contract is consistent with Tribal and Federal law and is properly approved by the Chairman of the NIGC.
+- (1) Upon reasonable cause that a violation of the Code has occurred, or other basis exists, the Tribal Commission or its designee may either undertake an investigation of the Licensee or serve upon such Licensee an order to show cause why the Licensee's License should not be revoked, or why the Licensee should not be enjoined from conducting Gaming. - (2) Additionally, if, after a license is issued to a primary management official or a key employee, the Tribe receives notice from the NIGC that the primary management official or key employee is not eligible for employment, the Tribal Commission shall do the following: the Tribal Commission or its designee shall immediately suspend such license and notify the licensee in writing that their license has been suspended and may be revoked.

+- (3) Such notice, in accordance with 25 C.F.R.
+558.4, shall state the reason for the suspension order and indicate the time and place for the hearing before the Tribal Commission pursuant to Section 4.23 herein. - (4) The Licensee shall have an opportunity to present testimony and cross-examine opposing witnesses, and to present any other evidence as to why a revocation order or injunction should not be issued. - (5) The hearing shall be governed in all respects in accordance with Tribal law and Tribal Commission regulations.
+Any suspension decision of the Tribal Commission after hearing shall be reviewable in the Gaming Review Board pursuant to the requirements of Section 4.23 and 4.24.
+The Tribe shall notify NIGC of its decision to revoke or reinstate a license within forty-five (45) days of receiving notification from the NIGC that a primary management official or key employee is not eligible for employment. - 5.13 Enterprise License The Gaming Enterprise authorized by the Compact and this Code shall be licensed by the Tribal Commission.
+The Tribal Commission shall automatically issue a License if the following threshold criteria are met: - 5.13.1 The Gaming is located on lands taken into trust after October 17, 1998, as a settlement of a claim. - 5.13.2 The Gaming is authorized pursuant to this Code, the Compact and the IGRA. - 5.13.3 The Gaming is authorized by a Tribal Council resolution. - 5.13.4 The Tribe has sole proprietary interest and the Management Contract is consistent with Tribal and Federal law and is properly approved by the Chairman of the NIGC. - 5.14 Gaming Facility License Any gaming facility authorize by the Compact and/or this Code shall be licensed by the Tribal Commission and the Tribe shall issue a separate license to each place, facility or location on